RBC Capital Thinks Aprea Therapeutics' Stock is Going to Recover

 RBC Capital Thinks Aprea Therapeutics’ Stock is Going to Recover

-According to TipRanks.com, Renza is a 4-star analyst with an average return of 22.9% and a 46.4% success rate.
-Renza covers the Healthcare sector, focusing on stocks such as ACADIA Pharmaceuticals, Inovio Pharmaceuticals, and Iterum Therapeutics.
+According to TipRanks.com, Renza is a 4-star analyst with an average return of 23.7% and a 49.2% success rate.
+Renza covers the Healthcare sector, focusing on stocks such as Inovio Pharmaceuticals, ACADIA Pharmaceuticals, and Spruce Biosciences.

-Currently, the analyst consensus on Aprea Therapeutics is a Moderate Buy with an average price target of $35.00, implying a 59.9% upside from current levels.
+Currently, the analyst consensus on Aprea Therapeutics is a Moderate Buy with an average price target of $35.00, a 73.1% upside from current levels.
 In a report issued on November 2, Robert W. Baird also maintained a Buy rating on the stock with a $45.00 price target.

 See today’s analyst top recommended stocks >>